qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Temporal Properties
 -------------------

-The tab :guilabel:`Temporal` is used to set the temporal range of your project, either by using manual :guilabel:`Start date` and :guilabel:`End date` inputs or by calculating it from the current project temporal layers.
+The |temporal| :guilabel:`Temporal` tab is used to set the temporal range of your project, either by using manual :guilabel:`Start date` and :guilabel:`End date` inputs or by calculating it from the current project temporal layers.
 The project time range can then be used in the :guilabel:`Temporal controller